Bertha González Nieves: Awards & Recognition

-On December 17, 2009, González Nieves appeared on The Martha Stewart Show and demonstrated how to correctly taste Casa Dragones tequila.
-In May 2010, LA Times Magazine said González Nieves was “bolstering the top-tier-tequila movement,” and was dubbed the “First Lady of Tequila.”
+On December 17, 2009, González Nieves appeared on The Martha Stewart Show to demonstrate the tasting of Casa Dragones tequila. and demonstrated how to correctly taste Casa Dragones tequila.
+In May 2010, LA Times Magazine described González Nieves as "bolstering the top-tier-tequila movement" and referred to her as the "First Lady of Tequila.".

-In November 2010, González Nieves received the French luxury design award, "Grand Prix Strategies de Luxe," for the product design of Casa Dragones.
+In November 2010, Casa Dragones received the "Grand Prix Stratégies du Luxe" design award for its product packaging.

-In the March 8, 2018, issue of The New York Times, she explained that the tequila industry is a "growth industry that could further enrich her country culturally and economically."
-In March 2018, CNN Travel featured her in "Tequila maker's tour of San Miguel de Allende," a visual guide to the town's heritage, hot spots, and culinary renaissance.
+In a March 2018 interview with The New York Times, she stated that the tequila industry could further develop Mexico culturally and economically.
+In March 2018, she was featured by CNN Travel in an article profiling San Miguel de Allende.
 She has been featured in El Universal, Harper's Bazaar, and Blackbook.

 In 2018, she was named by Forbes as one of Mexico's 100 most powerful women of the year.
 In July 2018, Food & Wine En Español identified González Nieves as one of the most successful women in the world of Latin American gastronomy.
 In 2019, she was featured in a special segment of the Today Show called "Leading the Way'.
 In 2020, she was selected to participate in the 2020 "Marie Claire Power Trip" for female founders and executives.

 In 2022, Revista Quién recognized her as “One of the 50 People Transforming Mexico” and she received a prestigious honorary mention from the Ernst & Young Entrepreneur of the Year Awards for her leadership in 2022.